Fayetteville, North Carolina: 20th century to present

 To combat the dispersal of suburbanization, Fayetteville has worked to redevelop its downtown through various revitalization projects; it has attracted large commercial and defense companies such as Purolator, General Dynamics and Wal-Mart Stores and Distribution Center.
 Development of the Airborne & Special Operations Museum, Fayetteville Area Transportation Museum, Fayetteville Linear Park, and Fayetteville Festival Park, which opened in late 2006, have added regional attractions to the center.

 In the first decade of the 21st century, the towns and rural areas surrounding Fayetteville had rapid growth.
 Suburbs such as Hope Mills, Raeford, and Spring Lake had population increases.

 In 2005, Congress passed the Base Realignment and Closure (BRAC) Act, resulting in several new commands relocating to Fort Bragg.
 These include the U.S. Army Forces Command (FORSCOM) and U.S. Army Reserve Command, both of which relocated from Fort McPherson in Atlanta.
 More than 30,000 people were expected to relocate to the area with associated businesses and families.
 FORSCOM awards over $300 billion in contracts annually.

-In the November/December 2009 issue of Where to Retire, the magazine named Fayetteville as one of the best places to retire in the United States for military retirements.

-In April 2019, a report by GoBankingRates (which analyzed data from 175 American cities) listed Fayetteville as one of the top ten American cities at risk of a severe housing crash.
-26.8% of home mortgages in Fayetteville were listed as being "under water", while the median home value was listed as $108,000.

 In December 2015, Fayetteville unveiled the Guinness World Record for the biggest Christmas stocking, weighing approximately 1600 lb, and measuring 74.5 x 139 feet.